Clearwater is central to a large metropolitan area that spans from

 Adjacent to the Busch gardens, the Adventure Island set in a 30 acre area is filled with a lot of fun and sun activities for a perfect family vacation.
 The tropical surroundings, soothing atmosphere, high-speed thrills, corkscrews, waterfalls, slides, wave pool, outdoor cafes, children's water playground, picnic and sunbathing areas, gift shops, and volleyball complex.

 The oldest botanical gardens named Sunken Gardens presents a typical replica of a rainforest with its plant and animals collection.
 The daily features of Alligator and Parrot shows are a real feast to animal lovers.

 At just about 22 miles from the Clearwater, Lowry Park Zoo offers a wide collection of 2,000 animals amidst lush landscapes.
-Open from 9.30 am to 5 pm daily, the zoo presents a variety of rides, water sports, shows and restaurants.
+Open daily, the zoo presents a variety of rides, water sports, shows and restaurants.